Landrash/ZoneLighting/README.md

 * **LICENSE**: MIT (See file *LICENSE*)

-## QUICKSTART
+## Quickstart

 See [QUICKSTART.md](/QUICKSTART.md).

 ## USER GUIDE

-###Project Structure
+### Project Structure

 The project is organized in the following manner:

  * ZoneLighting.sln - main solution file
  * ZoneLighting.csproj - This is the main class library that does all the work.
  * WebController.csproj - Web interface for the application
  * Console - A simple runner used mainly for debugging and/or testing
  * ExternalPrograms - A sample external program library provided for examples and to get started
  * ExternalZones - A sample external zone library provided for examples
  * ZoneLightingTests - Tests for the project ZoneLighting.csproj

-###Basic Concepts
+### Basic Concepts

 This application is a software layer that is designed to give the user very powerful, modular, customizable, and high-level control over lights.
 A light in this context is anything that can be controlled (turned on and off or dimmed).
 As this application is written in C#, native support for C#-based lighting controller exists, although it is very much possible to add support for lighting controllers based on other languages.
 Additionally, a C# wrapper can be written on top of pretty much any kind of light, so this application can be used to control any kind of light including but not limited to regular LEDs, RGB LEDs, DMX lighting, home lighting (using X10 or another smart home technology), or any other light that can be controlled by a microcontroller or a digital interface.
 LEDs and RGB LEDs can be controlled using microcontrollers such as Arduino, Raspberry Pi, or FadeCandy.